mxlint/mxlint-cli/README.md

 ## License

 This project is an initiative of CINAQ.
-It is licensed under the [MIT License](./LICENSE).
+See [LICENSE](./LICENSE).
 [CINAQ](https://cinaq.com) is a registered trademark of CINAQ B.V..
 Mendix is a registered trademark of Mendix B.V.
 All other trademarks are the property of their respective owners.